ntno/mkdocs-terminal/tests/examples/pymdownx-pygments/docs/sample-languages/bash.md

 # Bash

-Bash language highlighting with the `pymdownx` highlight and superfences extensions and the default `pygments` style set:
+Bash language highlighting with the `pymdownx` extension and the default `pygments` style set:

 ```bash
 #!/bin/bash